Kansas BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

 Looking to use BetMGM to make a wager?
 Signing up is simple.
-Just grab your computer, phone, or mobile device, along with a method of payment for your first deposit.
-Then follow our link, and the BetMGM site or app will walk you through the process.
+Just get your computer, phone, or mobile device, along with a method of payment for your first deposit.
+Then follow our link, and the BetMGM site or app will take you through the process.

-Have the desire to put money on one of today's games but aren't sure how to get started?
-We're here to help.
-Betting the moneyline, spread, and over/under are three of the most common ways to make bets.
-A moneyline bet means that you think one of the teams will win the contest.
-Pretty simple.
-If you bet $10 with -110 odds and your team emerges with the victory, you'd get back $19.
+Looking to bet on a game but don't know where to start?
+Consider some of the most common betting types, such as the moneyline, spread, and over/under.
+A moneyline bet means that you think one of the teams will win.
+Simple as that!
+And if they do, and you bet $10 on odds of +110, you'd get $21 back.
+There isn't a moneyline for this matchup at the moment, but check back later to see if it's posted.

-Although it can be a tad more complicated, betting against the point spread can provide a bigger payout in certain circumstances.
-If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
-But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the bet.
+While it can be a little more complicated, betting against the point spread can provide a bigger payout or better chance to win in certain situations.
+If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
+But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the wager.

-A simpler way to bet is to wager on a game's over/under (or point total).
-All you have to do is pick whether you think the combined score of both teams will be higher or lower than the set "total" at the end of the game.
-It's that simple.
-As an example, let's say you bet $10 on the over (with odds of -110).
-If you pick correctly, you'd get back $19.
+The over/under, or total, is much simpler.
+You just pick whether the combined score of both teams in this game will be above or below 56.5 when all is said and done.
+Bet $10 on the over, with odds of -110, and you'll get $19 back if you're right!

 Games to Bet on Today